-Do Your Homework
+Do Your Homework First

-You need to be able to prove why you want to pay less, and naturally, that means you need to be prepared with facts and figures to back up your claims.
+To get a reasonable price, you need to be able to prove why you want to pay less, and naturally, that means you need to be prepared with facts and figures to back up your claims.
 Fortunately, the internet makes it easy to find valuable information that helps you approach the negotiation with confidence.

-Have a Price In Mind
+Have a Price Range In Mind

 Shop Multiple Dealerships